 ENGL 1B Section Description: This course will focus on the theme: FIND YOUR VOICE.
 We will explore our own cognitive biases that inform us of the differences between what we think and how we are influenced.
-We will think about the forces in society that shape those biases, and consider how awareness and education affects those biases.
-(A list of this biases can be found at http://en.wikipedia.org/wiki/List of cognitive biases (Links to an external site.).
+We will think about the forces in society that shape those biases, and consider how awareness and education affect those biases.

-Using essays, videos and poems by Orwell, Walker, Lerman, Addonizio, Bukowski (to name a few), we will explore how the things we read, see, watch, understand shape how we see the world.
+Using essays, videos and poems, we will explore how the things we read, see, watch, understand shape how we see the world.